rossi75/WSD4HA/README.md

 # WSD4HA
-provides a simple WSD protocol for scanning documents into homeassistant server
+provides a simple WSD protocol for scanning documents into homeassistant server file system

 ## **!! actually in development !!**